aminforouzandehmehr/Extracellular-Oxygen-Dynamic-Model/README.md

 # Extracellular-Oxygen-Dynamic-Model
-The MATLAB code of a mathematical model of extracellular oxygen dynamic model for cardiomyocytes
+The MATLAB code of a mathematical model of extracellular oxygen dynamics model for cardiomyocytes